Olliehub/alx_javascript/javascript-warm_up/README.md

 Task 4: write a function that returns the addition of two integers Task 5: its an advanced task on a file that modifies the value of myVar to 333.
-Task 6: Write a function that executes x times a function
+Task 6: Write a function that executes x times a function TAsk 7: Write a function that calls and increments a function